 3: What to take to the Clerk's Office

-Identification.
-Be sure to bring one of the following forms of identification to prove your identity and date of birth:
+Identification/documentation.
+Be sure to bring one of the following forms of identification to prove your date of birth:

 You will also be required to provide your Social Security Number, although your Social Security Card may not be required.

 If you were previously married, you will need to provide the date your marriage ended.
 In addition, some counties require a certified copy of the divorce decree.